element-plus/element-plus/docs/en-US/component/statistic.md

 ## Countdown

-:::demo Set `timeIndices`Start the countdown.
+:::demo Use `el-Countdown`Start the countdown.
 Countdown component, support English and Chinese countdown, support to add other components control countdown.

 statistic/countdown
 :::